htrajan/ht-drawsteel/Bestiary/Skitterling.md

 **2d10 + 2**

 - ✦ ≤11: 2 poison damage
-- ★ 12–16: 3 poison damage
+- ★ 12-16: 3 poison damage
 - ✸ 17+: 4 poison damage

-Effect: The target has a bane on their next attack.
+**Effect:** The target has a bane on their next attack.